Crugudar/OPP-Homework-Unit-2-/README.md

     - exit

 Those are all the commands you can use, they are all case insensitive and were made error-proof.
 This menu will show until you type "exit" (or any phrase beggining with exit :P).
+We have created two leads and two opportunities to make your testing easier :)

 From this moment, the program works as requested by the OPP Homework.
 Remember that you cannot convert a Lead to Opportunity if it doesn't exists, and all of those obvious things.
 But don't worry, we have managed all exceptions so you can act as a dumb monkey if you want c: have fun!